springdoc/springdoc.github.io/index.md

 springdoc.swagger-ui.path=/swagger-ui.html
 ```

-## Integration in a spring-boot project without the swagger-ui:
+## Integration of the library in a spring-boot project without the swagger-ui:
 *   Documentation will be available at the following url for json format: http://server:port/context-path/v3/api-docs
     * server: The server name or IP
     * port: The server port